-Put yourself in the driver’s seat this autumn and experience the very best of Manitoba with our brand-new Churchill Town and Tundra self-drive and ride adventure!
+Put yourself in the driver’s seat this autumn and experience the very best of Manitoba with our new Churchill Autumn Rail and Road Trip adventure!

 © Alex Berg

 Autumn in Churchill.
 In a time when most of the western world is slowing down after an action-packed summer, Churchill is gearing up for its busiest, most anticipated time of year: polar bear season.
 The drop in temperature tells the bears it's time to return to the sea ice, and so, they congregate at the Hudson Bay coast waiting for it to freeze—resulting in the most accessible and studied population of polar bears in the world.

 These polar bears have put the tiny and down-to-earth town of Churchill on the world map, attracting international travellers to explore its otherworldly wildlife, incredible landscapes and lively northern culture.

 So, what are you waiting for?
 The time to come to Churchill is now!

 If Churchill has always been on your bucket list, we are excited to offer a brand-new way to experience this remarkable Canadian destination: on a self-drive and ride adventure!